ASi-F/Lasso-The-Game/README.md

 # Lasso-The-Game

-This is a game made using C++ and the graphics from simplecpp.
-This is the cource project for the CS101 course autumn semester 2020.
+Lasso is an arcade game based on Fruit Ninja made in C++ using the simple_cpp library.
+This game is the course project for CS-101 Abnormal Semester 2020-21 taught by Prof. Bhaskaran Raman, CSE IITB.

 [Documentation](README.pdf)